 Language Learning and Memory Laboratory

-The overall goal of the Language Learning and Memory Lab is to identify strategies that not only help children learn new words in the moment, but help children remember those words days, weeks, and months later.
+The overall goal of the Language Learning and Memory Lab is to identify strategies that help children learn new words in the moment and help children remember those words days, weeks, and months later.

 What do we study?